Brendhon/desbrava/docs/guidelines/component-core-guideline.md

 - [ ] Are expensive calculations wrapped with `useMemo`?
 - [ ] Are dependency arrays correctly specified for hooks?
 - [ ] Is the HTML semantic and accessible (ARIA, keyboard navigation)?
+- [ ] Is the corresponding `loading.tsx` updated to match the page structure?